TheIIIrd/dotfiles-fedora-workstation/README.md

 ```

 #### Installing the open source version of the Minecraft Launcher

-> Download the latest release of the program.
-We need a .jar version of the game.
+> Download the latest release of the program (we need a .jar version of the game)
 > https://tlaun.ch/jar

 ```sh